Call-for-Code-for-Racial-Justice/Legit-Info/docs/CRON.md

 usage: manage.py get_datasets [-h] [--api] [--state STATE]
                               [--frequency FREQUENCY]

-For each state in the United States listed in cfc_app_law database table, this script will fetch the most recent legislative sessions, and create a JSON- formatted output file SS-NNNN.json where 'SS' is the two-letter state abbreviation like AZ or OH, and 'NNNN' is the four-digit session_id assigned by Legiscan.com API.
-The SS-NNNN.json files are stored in File/Object Storage.
+Fetches DatasetList-YYYY-MM-DD.json from Legiscan.com, then for each location listed in cfc_app_law database table with a valid Legiscan_id, this script will fetch the most recent legislative sessions, and create a JSON-formatted output file CC-Dataset-NNNN.json where 'CC' is the Legiscan location code like AZ or OH, and 'NNNN' is the four-digit session_id assigned by Legiscan.com API.
+The DatasetList and Dataset files are stored in File/Object Storage.

 optional arguments:
   -h, --help            show this help message and exit